Belloabraham121/AirDrop/README.md

 ## Assumptions and Limitations

 1. The CSV file is assumed to be well-formed and contain valid Ethereum addresses.
-2. The contract assumes that the ERC20 token has sufficient decimals to handle the amounts in the CSV file.
-3. The contract owner is responsible for funding the contract with tokens before users can claim.
+2. The contract owner is responsible for funding the contract with tokens before users can claim.
 4. Updating the Merkle root does not invalidate previous claims, so care should be taken when updating.

 ## Security Considerations